Home > Consumer Contracts > A Legally Binding Contract That You Didn't Mean to Enter?

 Forming a contract: The Acceptance

-• Orally or in writing confirming an agreement
+• Confirming verbally or in writing

 For example:

-Eddie can accept the offer by:
+Eddie could accept by:

 Revoking an offer